DISTANCE

 We want you to have the most amazing time at the Ultra Scotland 100!
 All the information you need to participate in this event is below.

-At least 20 years old + at the time of the race (Rule T3 (141) S5 UKA Trail Running).
+Entrants must be at least 20 years old at the time of the race (Rule T3 (141) S5 UKA Trail Running).

-This can be for an event not yet taken place but that will be completed prior to the start of the race.
+Must have run at least a marathon distance race prior to the event (no timescale).
+This can be for an event not yet taken place but that will be successfully completed prior to the start of the race.

 Start Venue